matthewsides/ZSL-Green-House-Menace/README.md

 Therefore in regards to the standard of the application of interpersonal communication during the design pahse and an event, during the first half of the design phase it was appalling, though improved as the project got into the later stages of the design phase, due to a sense of urgency and obligation to the client to fufill prior promises made, thus enabling the event in particular the use of interpersonal skills to soar as there was an abudant amount of content to cover and talk over with the client, also receving constructive criticsm well and applying a range of techniques such as using body language, a presentation, being verbal, well spoken and applying other proffesional practices to ensure that the group was recieved well and the intent of the group was clearly put across.

 ### Communciation Styles and Formats applied in the delivery of an event

+A range of different communication styles and formats were used during the event to essentially better convey the groups ideas and points across to the client.
+For instance verbal communication, effective during the presentation as are groups was consise, stating the ideas behind the design,a walkthrough of the given protoytype and ommitted parts of the project due to time constraints.

+The underlying reason for the abtuse amount of communication styles,methods and formats applied in the deliverly of an event, since people better interpret certain methods of communication than others.

 ### [3.7] Problem solving techniques used in the design and delivery of an event